idvorkin/idvorkin.github.io/_td/nlp.md

 ### Focus on Verbs/Nouns

-Haven't had a lot of luck here, my writing isn't very verb focused.
+Haven't had a lot of luck here, my writing isn't very verb-focused.
 Perhaps this needs some type of boosting from TF/IDF

 ## Sentiment Analysis From Cloud Vendors

 ### GPT3

-Once GPT 3 came along the other cloud services became irrelevant.
+Once GPT-3 came along, the other cloud services became irrelevant.

-{%include summarize-page.html src="/gpt" %}
+{% include summarize-page.html src="/gpt" %}

-### Call Google NLP from C sharp
+### Call Google NLP from C#

 See: <https://github.com/idvorkin/play-google-nlp>

-### Put google NLP output into pandas
+### Put Google NLP output into Pandas

 ### Evaluate NLP Solutions from various vendors